Ex-Pres. Lee Granted 3-Month Prison Suspension

 The 81-year-old former president, who has been serving a 17-year sentence for corruption charges at the Anyang Correctional Institution, has been in and out of the hospital for diabetes and other chronic diseases.
 He filed the request earlier this month citing health problems.

-Lee is currently being treated at Seoul National University Hospital after being admitted last week.
-His aides plan to decide whether he will remain at the hospital or stay at home during the three-month period after consulting with medical experts.
+Lee was being treated at Seoul National University Hospital after being admitted last week.

 Under the Criminal Procedure Act, a prison sentence can be suspended on seven grounds, including when there is concern that continued imprisonment may cause a severe deterioration in health or impose a risk of death.
 Such a suspension can also be granted in cases in which the convict is 70 or older or more than six months pregnant.